Shreya257/Full_Stack_Mern_App_Book-Store/README.md

 ## Introduction

-Using React, Node.js, Express & MongoDB you'll learn how to build a Full Stack MERN Application - from start to finish.
+Using React, Node.js, Express & MongoDB a Full Stack MERN Application - from start to finish.
 The App is called "Bookstore" and it is a simple social media app that allows users to post and publish interesting books of their own and interests.

 By the end of this project, you will have a strong understanding of how the MERN Stack works.